-Atomic Force Microscope Lab
+Atomic Force Microscopy Lab

-The Atomic Force Microscopy lab at BINA equipment center is equipped with MultiMode V, ICON and Bio FastScan AFM instruments (Bruker, AXS, Santa-Barbara, USA).
-Two of these instruments (ICON and Bio FastScan) include stage with full navigation and dimensions of the sample up to 8'' in diameter and 12mm in thickness.
+The Atomic Force Microscopy lab at BINA equipment center is equipped with MultiMode NanoscopeV, ICON and Bio FastScan AFM instruments (Bruker, AXS, Santa-Barbara, USA).
+Two of these instruments (ICON and Bio FastScan) include a stage with full navigation and dimensions of the sample up to 8'' in diameter and 12mm in thickness.
 All systems equipped by Integrated Acoustic/Vibration Isolation System, which provides true acoustic isolation for AFM microscopes and allows the Z –resolution 0.2Å.

 Using the XY closed loop of the Hybrid XYZ scanner allows accurate and reproducible zooming, as well as high accuracy tip positioning.
 Using the XYZ closed loop makes it possible to perform highly accurate force-distance curves, current-voltage (IV) curves, and "pulling" techniques, at specific points of high resolution images.
 In addition to the measurement capabilities, the scanner is also able to perform nanolithography (both scratching and oxidation) and advanced nanomanipulation applications.
 It also provides the capability of measuring locally a wide variety of physical properties, some of them with the aid of special modules.

 Contact Mode in air and in fluids measures topography by sliding the probe's tip across the sample surface: high spatial resolution can be obtained, but may damage soft surfaces and adsorbed layers.

 Tapping Mode in air and in fluids measures topography by tapping the surface with an oscillating tip: less destructive to the surface as compared to contact mode.
 Now this is technique to choice for most AFM work.